KatkaWorks/nationalities-analysis/steps.md

 - **Full dataset (CSV):**  [Full dataset (CSV)](./sql_analysis_urban_rural.csv)

+  Below is a sample of the dataset to illustrate the data structure and some key population changes.

 ### Sample of the data

 | Uzemie | Narodnost   | population_2021 | population_2024 | change_in_population |